Derwent College, York: College staff

-The current College Manager is Andrew Kerrigan, and the College Administrator is Chris Unwin.

 Student life

 Student representation

 All undergraduate students of Derwent College are members of the Junior Common room, and continue to remain members throughout their time at the university.
 The Junior Common Room Committee is responsible for representing the interests of Derwent students, organising events, and promoting student well-being.
 The committee is elected annually from the undergraduate population, and consists of around 40 members.

 All postgraduate students of Derwent College are members of the Graduate Common room, and continue to remain members throughout their time at the university.
 The Graduate Common Room Committee is responsible for representing the interests of Derwent students, organising events, and welfare provision.
 The committee is elected annually from the postgraduate population.

-The 2023 JCRC Executive Committee is:
+The 2024 JCRC Executive Committee is: